JessicaGreben/health-check/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/JessicaGreben/pratique/)CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/JessicaGreben/pratique/blob/master/CONTRIBUTING.md)for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning